 Clapham Junction is very convenient for the train connections, after all, it is the biggest junction and has the most trains passing through – over 2,000 on weekdays.
 Our start point is alongside the station (Platform 1 side) in a fairly small public square, so there is no time for socialising or body painting.
 The overall route is 9 miles (14½ Km).

 Deptford is new for 2019.
 At 10⅓ miles (16⅔ Km) it is another fairly long ride, crossing two of the best Thames bridges,Tower Bridge and London Bridge, before joining the other groups.
 The start is at Matchstick Piehouse, a theatre, café and bar.
-It is a private location which means you can arrive early to socialise, do bodypainting, eat pies and drink.
+It is a private location which means you can arrive early from noon to socialise, do bodypainting, eat pies and drink.

 The other rides are relatively easy rides into the centre.